Enquire to get Katty Kay's fees and availabilty for you next event

 From Washington, Kay covers the full gamut of American and global affairs – reporting on U.S. elections, the White House, Congress, Wall Street, global economies and world trouble spots.
 She also witnessed and reported on the huge change in American policy and psyche brought on by the attacks of September 11.
 Kay was at the Pentagon just 20 minutes after a hijacked airplane flew into the building – one of her most vivid journalistic memories is of interviewing soldiers still visibly shaking from the attack.

-Kay is co-author (with Claire Shipman) of two New York Times bestsellers.
+Katty Kay is co-author (with Claire Shipman) of 3 New York Times bestsellers.
 The latest is The Confidence Code: The Science and Art of Self-Assurance—What Women Should Know.
 In it they make the case that confidence has roots in genetic hard-wiring but also comes by choice: less people-pleasing and perfectionism and more action, risk-taking, and fast failure.
 In their first book together, Womenomics: Write Your Own Rules for Success, Kay and Shipman explore how women can create a professional life that meets their needs – and in the process create more profitable companies with happier and more productive employees.

 Katty grew up in the Middle East, where her father was a British diplomat and her mother was a journalist.
 She studied French and Italian at Oxford University and worked as a foreign correspondent in Africa and Japan before settling in the US.
 She speaks fluent French and Italian and what she describes as rusty Japanese.

-Katty is anchoring a new show on BBC called Beyond 100 Days covering all things trump, Brexit and Europe.
+Katty Kay is anchoring a new show on BBC called Beyond 100 Days covering all things trump, Brexit and Europe.